-The TFM-138, Transceiver is a frequency agile, fully synthesized airborne transceiver capable of operating in the 138.000 MHz to 174.000 MHz frequency range in 2.5 kHz increments with either 25 kHz or 12.5 kHz channel spacing.
+The TFM-138B, Transceiver is a frequency agile, fully synthesized airborne transceiver capable of operating in the 138.000 MHz to 174.000 MHz frequency range in 2.5 kHz increments with either 25 kHz or 12.5 kHz channel spacing.
 The Transceiver can operate without restriction on any split frequency pair in the band and also incorporates a two channel synthesized guard receiver.

-The TFM-138 Transceiver provides 100 operator accessible memory positions, each of which is capable of storing a transmit frequency, receive frequency, transmit frequency CTCSS tone, receive frequency CTCSS tone, an alphanumeric identifier for each channel and (in the TFM-138 s/n 1540 and up only) wideband (25 kHz) or narrowband (12.5 kHz) channel spacing assignment.
+The TFM-138B Transceiver provides 120 operator accessible memory positions, each of which is capable of storing a transmit frequency, receive frequency, transmit frequency CTCSS tone or DPL code, receive frequency CTCSS tone or DPL code, an alphanumeric identifier for each channel and in the TFM-138B, wideband (25 kHz) or narrowband (12.5 kHz) channel spacing assignment.
 Operating frequency and other related data are presented on a 48 character, two line LED matrix display.
 Data entry and function control are performed via a 12 button keypad.
 Preset channels may also be scrolled and scanned through keypad function activation.
 Data may also be entered via a PC computer with the provided software and optional PIB-100 programming interface box or via an older computer and PC Up/download cable, P/N 943165-4.